Can cats eat Takis? – Stop and read now!

 Can cats eat takis? – The answer

-This question is still a very heated, controversial one because the answer varies from one cat owner to another, simply because some cats like spicy snacks and food while others don’t.
-Your cat’s taste may differ from some others, Some cats do like Szechuan-style sauces, fajita-style sauces, including mustard!
+This question is still very heated and controversial because the answer varies from one cat owner to another, simply because some cats like spicy snacks and food while others don’t.
+Your cat’s taste may differ from some others; Some cats do like Szechuan-style sauces and fajita-style sauces, including mustard!

 The general answer is that cats can eat Takis; yes, they can.
 However, While Takis and most other baked snacks are not toxic to cats, they are not very good from a nutritional standpoint either.
 Primarily because they contain